ScottLogic/prompt-injection/frontend/src/assets/fonts/README.md

 - NotoSerifDevanagari-Regular.ttf
 - NotoSerifGurmukhi-Regular.ttf

-Japanese and Chinese font packs are not included in the CombinedFonts family as they are prohibitively large, so if you are running the application locally and wish to export chats in either of those fonts, you will need to modify the code in [ExportContent.tsx](../../components/ExportChat/ExportContent.tsx) accordingly.
+No [CJK](https://en.wikipedia.org/wiki/List_of_CJK_fonts) font packs are included in the CombinedFonts family, as they are rather large.
+If you are running the application locally and wish to export chats in a CJK font, you will need to download the font(s) you need, then either generate your own CombinedFonts.ttf or modify the code in [ExportContent.tsx](../../components/ExportChat/ExportContent.tsx) accordingly.

 ## License